Matthias Meier

 Welcome!

 I am an Assistant Professor at the University of Mannheim and a principal investigator of the Bonn-Mannheim Collaborative Research Center TR 224 funded by the German Research Foundation (DFG).
-My research interests are Macroeconomics, Monetary Economics, and Econometrics.
+My research interests are Macroeconomics, Monetary Economics, International Economics, and Econometrics.

 Curriculum Vitae

-Workshop on Firm Heterogeneity and Macroeconomics
+2023 Workshop on Firm Heterogeneity and Macroeconomics: Schedule

-2018 Workshop in Mannheim: Schedule
+2018 Workshop on Quantitative Macroeconomics: Schedule

-Published and Forthcoming Papers:
+Published and Accepted Papers

-Monetary Policy, Markup Dispersion, and Aggregate TFP [abstract]
+Monetary Policy, Markup Dispersion, and Aggregate TFP

-Review of Economics and Statistics, forthcoming (accepted in 2022)
+Review of Economics and Statistics, 106 (4), pp. 1012–1027, July 2024

 Abstract